Vishalbachani12/HLF-Prereqs/README.md

 ```
 jq
 ```
-This commands will display the jq help guide.
+This command will display the jq help guide.

 #### For Installation of CouchDB
 ```